logicalperson0/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8. The file 8-24_hours prints every min of the day of Jack bauer

 9. The file 9-times_table is a function that prints the 9 times table, starting with 0

 10. The file 10-add adds two integers and returns the result

+11. The file 11-print_to_98 a function that prints all natural numbers from n to 98